Gloria Steinem’s Historical Inaccuracies

 FOR IMMEDIATE RELEASE: November 12, 2015

-St. Louis, MO: Ed Martin, president of Eagle Forum, released a statement today following the recent publication of Gloria Steinem’s new book titled My Life on the Road.
+St. Louis, MO: Ed Martin released a statement today following the recent publication of Gloria Steinem’s new book titled My Life on the Road.

 “Gloria Steinem is publishing a memoir that misleads Americans,” Martin said.
 “In interviews about the memoir, Steinem describes the 1977 International Women’s Year conference in Houston as ‘the most important event nobody knows about.’
 This is certainly true, but not for the reason Steinem wants us to believe.
 In fact, Houston was the beginning of the end of the Equal Rights Amendment movement.